Quantum Fluctuations in the van der Walls material $\rm NiPS_3$

 \\ \emph{ Numerical Results.} To compare directly with neutron scattering experiments \cite{scheie2023spin} we used the generalized spin wave package SU(N)NY software suite \cite{SunnyPackage} calculating $SU(3)$ ($S=1$) Landau-Lifshitz dynamics \cite{Dahlbom2022Sunny} on a $[1-1 0; 1 1 0; 0 0 1]$ supercell.
-Figs. \ref{fig:f2} (e-f) show the band structure for (e) $\omega_\Updownarrow(k)$ and (f) $\omega_y(k)$ when $J_3 = 5J_1, K_1=0.05J_1, A^z =0.1J_1, A^y=-0.005J_1$, where the weakly dispersive character of $\omega_\Updownarrow(k)$ is apparent.
-Fig \ref{fig:f4} shows the calculated inelastic neutron scattering spectrum for the same set of parameters.
+Figs. \ref{fig:f4} (a-b) show the band structure for (a) $\omega_y(k)$ and (b) $\omega_\Updownarrow(k)$ when $J_3 = 5J_1, K_1=0.05J_1, A^z =0.1J_1, A^y=-0.005J_1$, where the weakly dispersive character of $\omega_\Updownarrow(k)$ is apparent.
+Fig \ref{fig:f4}(c) shows the calculated inelastic neutron scattering spectrum for the same set of parameters.
 The spectrum thus obtained is in good accordance with the experimental results of ref. \cite{scheie2023spin}.
 The distinctive band $\omega_\Updownarrow(k)$ is not visible in the scattering data along this specific high-symmetry direction.
 Further experiments probing the dispersion of this upper band along other directions could give a definite and quantitative answer regarding the presence of biquadratic interactions.